arturonline/docs/Apple/Swift/Error.md

 # Error Handling

 Error handling is the process of responding to and recovering from error conditions in your program.
-Some operations aren’t guaranteed to always complete execution or produce a useful output.

 In practical iOS development, not all errors are bad.
 Some errors are part of an app’s lifecycle, such as an “Insufficient funds” message when you try to pay with your credit card.